sayedhfatimi/the-contemplative-path-posts/2025-05-26-debt-before-value-the-double-edged-sword-of-creation-through-credit/post.md

 In a fiat system, where currency is no longer backed by a commodity like gold, this trust is especially delicate.
 The value of money is not intrinsic—it is relational.
 It depends on what that currency can command in the real world.
 And when debt is issued en masse without corresponding productivity, the real value of each unit of currency begins to deteriorate.

-This erosion doesn’t always manifest as hyperinflation or a collapsing currency.
+This erosion doesn't always manifest as hyperinflation or a collapsing currency.
 Often, it appears more subtly: asset price inflation.
 As more money floods the system, chasing the same pool of tangible goods and investment opportunities, prices are bid up—not because those assets are inherently worth more, but because the value of the currency itself is diminishing.

 Real estate becomes unaffordable.
 Stock valuations lose touch with earnings.
 Commodities spike.
 Investors begin chasing yield in increasingly risky and esoteric instruments, not because those instruments are valuable, but because the money itself is losing meaning.